GEORGE DENNIS KUNZ

 He had a particular love of the philosopher Emmanuel Levinas, and authored a significant book entitled The Paradox of Power and Weakness: Levinas and an Alternative Paradigm for Psychology.

-George was proceeded in death by his parents: Hilary and Violet Kunz, his brother Lary Kunz, 3 sisters: Katherine Kunz Moore, Elizabeth Kunz and Patty Kunz.
+George was preceded in death by his parents: Hilary and Violet Kunz, his brother Lary Kunz, 3 sisters: Katherine Kunz Moore, Elizabeth Kunz and Patty Kunz.
 He is survived by his wife Margo (Matteri) Kunz of 45 years, 5 children, Matthew Kunz, (wife Heather), Hannah McDonald, (husband Pat), Simon Kunz, Greta Franson (husband Justin), Max Kunz, (wife Carolyn) and 6 granddaughters, Elizabeth, Madeline, Charlotte, Lucca, Isla and Frances; his sisters Mary Ann (Kunz) Bresba and Evelyn (Kunz) Gaffney.

 A Mass will be celebrated on Thursday, June 6, 2019 11:00AM at St. Joseph Catholic Church in Seattle.